-One of our highest priorities is reducing volatile organic air emissions and making air emissions a priority has paid off: We have reduced total pounds of volatile organic air emissions 95% since 1990.
+One of our highest priorities is reducing volatile organic air emissions and making air emissions a priority has paid off: We have reduced pounds of volatile organic air emissions indexed to net sales by 98% since 1990.
 Our global operations emitted 13 million pounds (less than 6 million kilograms) of volatile organic air emissions in 2011 compared with 255 million pounds (115.6 million kilograms) in 1990.

 We’ve achieved these dramatic reductions in air emissions through development of solventless technologies, pollution prevention programs, and the use of pollution control equipment.